 Restoring vital ecosystems

-In its operations, the LDN Fund aims to take a landscape approach which considers and manages trade-offs among competing land uses, individual interests and sectoral policies.
-Addressing land degradation at the landscape level can help develop a more coordinated approach to natural resource management on a larger scale by bringing together multiple actors from smallholders, communities and civil society to SMEs, large corporations and regulators.
+In its operations, the LDN Fund aims to take a landscape approach that considers and manages trade-offs among competing land uses, individual interests, and sectoral policies.
+Addressing land degradation at the landscape level can help develop a more coordinated approach to natural resource management on a larger scale by bringing together multiple actors from smallholders, communities, and civil society to SMEs, large corporations, and regulators.
 The protection of vital ecosystem services goes hand in hand with safeguarding against potential large-scale land acquisitions that contradict environmental standards and the interests of local communities.

 Empowering sustainable business

-The Fund is designed to substantially scale up land restoration and sustainable business models implemented on restored land.
+The Fund is designed to substantially scale upland restoration and sustainable business models implemented on restored land.
 Many small-scale projects have confirmed that sustainable landscape management is not only key to achieving LDN, it is also more financially viable in the long term than unsustainable alternatives.
-The LDN Fund will offer financing for the rehabilitation of degraded land and for sustainable business models used on land affected or at risk of degradation.
-In addition to direct investments into larger scale projects, the Fund is also expected to work with financial intermediaries.
-For instance, in most land use sectors the access to finance for smallholders and small businesses is a big challenge.
-To meet the needs of these land users, the LDN Fund will channel capital through local financial institutions and intermediaries who commit to promote LDN-relevant sustainable land use among small- and mid-sized responsible producers.
+The LDN Fund will offer to finance for the rehabilitation of degraded land and sustainable business models used on land affected or at risk of degradation.
+In addition to direct investments into larger-scale projects, the Fund is also expected to work with financial intermediaries.
+For instance, in most land use sectors access to finance for smallholders and small businesses is a big challenge.
+To meet the needs of these land users, the LDN Fund will channel capital through local financial institutions and intermediaries who commit to promoting LDN-relevant sustainable land use among small- and mid-sized responsible producers.